Renzie2161/SimpleQuiz/README.md

 This Python program allows users to answer a quiz based on a set of questions stored in a JSON file.
 Users can customize the quiz by adding their own questions and answers to the `questions.json` file.

+> [!INFO]+ Important
+> This program is no longer actively maintained or supported.
+Feel free to use it as-is, but there may be bugs or issues that have not been addressed.
+Consider using alternative solutions for similar functionality.

 ## Getting Started

 1. Clone the repository: